Open-Secuity-Protocols/Open-Security-Protocols/README.md

 ```
 - [x] Once done, proceed to install `Docker` and `Docker Compose`.
 - [x] You should follow the guide here to do that [Docker](https://docs.docker.com/compose/install/linux/).
+- [x] To make things easier, we are going to use an already existing packaged docker file containing all the three services.

+---

+### Installing the tools
+---

+- [x] The packaged container is called `wirehole`.
+A combination of `wireguard`, `unbound` and `pihole`.